amilaSuriarachchi/guide_book/guidebook.md

 10. This job referes to the real java implementation class.
 So the each scheduled task periodically invokes the implementation class and that polls the job queue.
 If an import set found to execute it will execute that.

+# Section 4 : Enabling source partitioning

+## Section Goal

+By default, **Concurrent Import** partition data into multiple import set in **Round Robin** manner and transform concurrently.
+This does not allow at least certain group of records exectue in the sequencial order.
+Source partitiong allows users to create import sets so that records belongs to a certain group always belongs to one import set.
+Since all data in one import set, data rows for a given group process in sequencial order.
+In this section, we see how we can create import sets, so that the records from same region belongs to one import set.
+When runing the **Scheduled import** those records process in the order given in the original file.

+## Enabling Source Partitioning